 - In the Data Editor, highlight a single case with the mouse, or highlight multiple cases by pressing the Ctrl/cmd key.

 - Right-click the highlighted area and select Delete selected cases.
 Alternatively, you can click on the Delete icon in the toolbar above the Data Editor.

 At the top right of the Data Editor a typical MAXQDA toolbar is located, which contains the following icons for exporting data.

-Open as Excel table – When you click on this icon, the current view will be displayed as a temporary Excel file.
-If you wish to save this file, you must do so in Excel.
-Value labels that are displayed in MAXQDA Stats will also be displayed in Excel.
+Open as Excel table – When you click on this icon, the current view will be exported and displayed as an Excel file.

-Open as HTML table – When you click on this icon, the current view will be displayed as a temporary HTML file in the default browser.
-If you wish to save this file, you must do so in the selected browser.
-Value labels that are displayed in MAXQDA Stats will also be displayed in the HTML file.
+Open as HTML table – When you click on this icon, the current view will be exported and displayed as a HTML file in the default browser.

 Export – When this function is selected, a file dialog will appear in which you can select from Excel or HTML export formats and specify a file name and location.
-The file will open automatically following the export process.
 Value labels that are displayed in MAXQDA will also be exported.

 The currently displayed data can be saved as an SPSS file by selecting File > Save As from the main menu.